 Fourth Workshop on Cognitive Knowledge Acquisition and Applications

-Acquire knowledge from text, reason in novel situations, and offer explanations in a Banking Question Answering and Reasoning shared task.
+Acquire knowledge from text and reason in novel situations in a Question Answering about Banking shared task.

 THANK YOU SPONSORS!

 Following the success of the well-attended First, Second, and Third Cognitum workshops at IJCAI, we are excited to continue this workshop series at NAACL HLT 2018 in New Orleans, Louisiana.
 The Fourth Cognitum will focus on the integration of natural language processing and knowledge representation and reasoning, which has proved to be a particularly thorny problem.
 We solicit papers on this problem as well as participants in a shared task involving knowledge acquisition from text and answering and explaining the answers to natural language banking questions that require reasoning to answer.